tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ## What docs-as-code tools means

 Having developers write or contribute to documentation should inform your tool choice with API documentation.
-If you plan to involve developers in writing and editing, you'll naturally choose more of a [docs-as-code tools](pubapis_docs_as_code.html) approach.
-Docs-as-code means to embrace tools that treat docs just like developers treat software code.
+If you plan to involve developers in writing and editing, you'll naturally choose more of a docs-as-code tools approach.
+Docs-as-code means to treat docs just like developers treat code.
 To treat docs like code generally means doing some of the following:

-*  **Working in plain text files** (rather than binary file formats like FrameMaker or Word).
+*  **Working in plain text files** (rather than binary file formats like Adobe FrameMaker or Microsoft Word).
-*  **Using an open-source static site generator** like [Sphinx](pubapis_static_site_generators.html#sphinx), [Jekyll](pubapis_static_site_generators.html#jekyll), or [Hugo](pubapis_static_site_generators.html#hugo) to build the files locally through the command line (rather than using a commercial program such as FrameMaker or Microsoft Word).
+*  **Using an open-source static site generator** like [Sphinx](pubapis_static_site_generators.html#sphinx), [Jekyll](pubapis_static_site_generators.html#jekyll), or [Hugo](pubapis_static_site_generators.html#hugo) to build the files locally through the command line (rather than using a commercial program such as FrameMaker or Word).
 *  **Working with files through a text editor** such as Atom or Sublime Text (rather than relying on commercial tools with proprietary, closed systems that function like black boxes).
 *  **Storing docs in a version control repository** (usually a Git repo) similar to how programming code is stored (rather than keeping docs in another space like SharePoint or a shared drive); also if appropriate, potentially storing the docs in the same repository as the code itself.
-*  **Collaborating with other writers using version control** such as Git and GitHub to branch, merge, push, and pull updates (rather than collaborating through large content management systems or SharePoint-like check-in/check-out sites).
+*  **Collaborating with other writers using version control** such as Git to branch, merge, push, and pull updates (rather than collaborating through large content management systems or SharePoint-like check-in/check-out sites).
 *  **Automating the site build process with continuous delivery** to build the web output from the server when you update a particular branch (rather than manually publishing and transferring files from one place to another).
 *  **Running validation checks** using custom scripts to check for broken links, improper terms/styles, and formatting errors (rather than spot checking the content manually).